 #14.
 Identify Personal Causes of Low Self-Esteem

-You can be successful in many areas in your life, but still experience low self-esteem.
-This could be the result of past experiences that have a strong or persistent effect on you, and that have lived with you for a long time.
+You can be successful in many areas of your life, but still experience low self-esteem.
+This could be the result of past experiences that have a strong or persistent effect on you, and that has lived with you for a long time.

 Such experiences might include:

 - Possible experience from being treated in a particular way within a family framework,

 - Criticism and negative messages from parents or school environment,

 - Bullying from a parental figure school peers,

 Understanding why you have low self-esteem is the first step in dealing with low self-esteem and improving it.

 #15.
 Build Up A Picture Of Yourself – Three Steps